 Searching for vulnerabilities with nmap

-Although there are more “comfortable” and specific tools for the search for vulnerabilities, such as Nessus, or suites such as Metasploit that consolidates various tools, nmap also allows us to perform vulnerability analysis.
+Although there are more “comfortable” and specific tools to search for vulnerabilities, such as Nessus, or suites such as Metasploit that consolidates several tools, nmap also allows us to perform vulnerability analysis.

-To do this, it uses a series of Lua scripts that are located in a path of our machine (in the case of Kali, in / usr / share / nmap / scripts /) and that can be invoked with –script or its equivalent -sC .
+To do this, it uses a series of Lua scripts that are located in a path on our machine (in the case of Kali, in /usr/share/nmap/scripts/ ) and can be invoked with —script or its equivalent -sC.

-Scripts can belong to one or several categories, so we can ask nmap to evaluate, for example, all scripts in a category against a host.
-There are some especially interesting categories such as “vuln” (scripts dedicated to detecting vulnerabilities at the destination), “exploit”, etc.
+Scripts can belong to one or several categories, so we can ask nmap to evaluate, for example, all the scripts of a category against a host.
+There are some particularly interesting categories such as “vuln” (scripts dedicated to detect vulnerabilities in the target), “exploit“, etc.

-For example, if we want to scan the vulnerability category scripts against a host:
+For example, if we want to scan vulnerability category scripts against a host:

 nmap --script vuln scanme.nmap.org